VysePresident/MafiaBot2/README.md

 [implemented] Bot now uses dashes for the "start of day" count consistent with all other vote counts.

-[implemented] Requesting a votecount in-thread increments the number.
+[implemented] Requesting a votecount in-thread no longer increments the number.

 GEO (June 21 2023) Listed: